formicalab/MoveVMToZone/README.md

 # Azure VM Zonal Copy Script

-A PowerShell script that creates a copy of an Azure VM in a target availability zone within a new resource group.
+A PowerShell script that creates a copy of an Azure VM in a target availability zone using VM restore points.
 The source VM and all its resources remain untouched.

 ## Overview

-This script safely copies an Azure VM (regional or zonal) to a specified availability zone in a **different** resource group.
-It performs a non-destructive operation—your source VM is stopped for consistent snapshots but never modified or deleted.
+This script safely copies an Azure VM (regional or zonal) to a specified availability zone.
+The target can be the same or a **different** resource group.
+It performs a non-destructive operation—your source VM is stopped for consistent restore points but never modified or deleted.

 ### What the Script Does

 1. **Validates** the source VM, target resource group, zone availability, and encryption status
+2. **Checks VM restore point compatibility** and warns about unsupported disk types
-2. **Checks for Azure Disk Encryption (ADE)** and blocks if detected (ADE-encrypted disks cannot be copied)
+3. **Checks for Azure Disk Encryption (ADE)** and blocks if detected (ADE-encrypted disks cannot be copied)
-3. **Stops** the source VM for consistent snapshots
+4. **Stops** the source VM for consistent restore points
-4. **Creates incremental snapshots** of all disks (OS and data disks)
+5. **Creates a VM restore point** with all disks (multi-disk consistent)
-5. **Creates new zonal disks** from the snapshots in the target resource group
+6. **Creates new zonal disks** from the disk restore points in the target resource group
-6. **Optionally converts disk SKUs** during migration (e.g., Premium to Standard)
+7. **Optionally converts disk SKUs** during migration (e.g., Premium to Standard)
-7. **Creates a new NIC** with all configurations copied from the source
+8. **Creates a new NIC** with all configurations copied from the source
-8. **Creates the new VM** in the target availability zone
+9. **Creates the new VM** in the target availability zone
-9. **Cleans up** temporary snapshots
+10. **Cleans up** the temporary restore point collection
-10. **Reports** any VM extensions that need manual installation
+11. **Reports** any VM extensions that need manual installation

 ## Requirements